Datavault AI Launches Quantum-Resistant Edge Computing Network

 About DVLT

-Datavault AI Inc. is a data licensing and monetization company.
-The Company’s patented platform enables secure data valuation, exchange, and AI-driven monetization-enabling businesses and creators to unlock the value of their data assets across cloud, Web 3.0, and experiential computing landscapes.
-Its offerings are its artificial intelligence (AI)-driven agents branded as Data Vault, DataValue, DataScore, and Data Vault Bank.
-These tools harness generative AI to deliver enterprise-grade data management solutions.
+Datavault AI Inc., formerly WiSA Technologies Inc., is a technology licensing company.
+The Company's offerings are its artificial intelligence (AI)-driven agents branded as Data Vault, DataValue, DataScore, and Data Vault Bank.
 It operates through two synergistic platforms: Data Science and Acoustic Science.
-Its Data Sciences Platform is anchored by its flagship Data Vault platform, a patented, cyber-secured asset tokenization platform that sets a new standard for trust and innovation in Web 3.0 data science.
-The Acoustic Sciences Platform features a fusion of WiSA’s wireless standard technology and the category creating ADIO inaudible tone, data over sound, and mobile quick response technology.
+The Data Sciences division develops and operates tools for the capture, processing, and compliant monetization of data.
+The division is also focused on the delivery of cyber-secure, privacy protected data management and monetization technologies.
+Its flagship information data exchange (IDE) is a patented Web 3.0 platform.
+The Acoustic Sciences Platform features a fusion of WiSA's wireless standard technology and the category creating ADIO inaudible tone, data over sound, and mobile quick response technology.
+Acoustic Sciences also includes a fusion of its multi-patented, spatial, multichannel, HD wireless sound transmission WiSA HT and WiSA E technologies.

 About the author